omyllymaki/image-classifier/README.md

 Options:

--s, --source TEXT         Folder path containing labeled images, labels as subfolder names
+--source TEXT            Folder path containing labeled images, labels as subfolder names

--t, --target TEXT         Path where model will be saved
+--target TEXT            Path where model will be saved

--b, --batch_size INTEGER  Batch size for model training
+--batch_size INTEGER     Batch size for model training

--e, --epochs INTEGER      Number of epochs for model training
+--epochs INTEGER         Number of epochs for model training

+--dropout FLOAT          Value of dropout for last classification layer of CNN

+--learning_rate FLOAT    Training learning rate

+--weight_decay FLOAT     Weight decay used for regularization

 --early_stop BOOLEAN     Use early stop in model training

+--is_multilabel BOOLEAN  Is this multi-label classification?

+--split_labels_by TEXT   Split folder names to labels using this as separator

 --help                   Show this message and exit.

 **Classification of images**